-You can access BIOS version information (also known as ROM date and System BIOS) by pressing fn+esc (if you are already in Windows) or by using Computer Setup.
+If you are already in Windows, you can access BIOS version information (also known as ROM date and System BIOS) by pressing fn+esc (select products only).
+Or you can use Computer Setup.

 - 1. Start Computer Setup.
-See Using Computer Setup on page 60. - 2.
+See Using Computer Setup on page 67. - 2.
 Select Main, and then select System Information. - 3.
 To exit Computer Setup menus without saving your changes, select Main, select Ignore Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.

-To check for later BIOS versions, see Preparing for a BIOS update on page 61.
+To check for later BIOS versions, see Preparing for a BIOS update on page 68.